Price guide

 Activities

-Otahuna organises cooking classes to enable guests to learn first hand the techniques of the chef and croquet, petanque, tennis, cycling and woodland walks are all activities on site.
-Nearby, horse riding, fly fishing and golf can be arranged as can wine tours in the Waipara district, visits to the harbour town of Akaroa, Christchurch and even a heli-flight over the Southern Alps.
+Otahuna organizes cooking classes to enable guests to learn first hand the techniques of the chef and croquet, petanque, tennis, cycling and woodland walks are all activities on site.
+Nearby, horse riding, fly fishing and golf can be arranged as can wine tours in the Waipara district, visits to the harbor town of Akaroa, Christchurch and even a heli-flight over the Southern Alps.

 The climate in New Zealand is incredibly pleasant, with warm and balmy summers and cold crisp winter months with wonderful clear, blue skies.
 The warmer high-season months of November to April are perfect for outdoor exploration.
 The colder months of June to August are the best time to ski.